Patti LaBelle: Labelle

 Labelle signed with Warner Bros.
 Records and released their self-titled debut album in 1971.
-The record's progressive soul sound and its blending of rock, funk, soul and gospel rhythms was a departure from the group's early girl-group sound.
+The record's progressive soul sound and its blending of rock, funk, soul and gospel rhythms was a departure from their early girl-group R&B sound.
 In the same year, they sang background vocals on Laura Nyro's album, Gonna Take a Miracle.
 A year later in 1972, the group released Moon Shadow, which repeated the progressive sound of the previous album.
 In 1973, influenced by glam rockers David Bowie and Elton John, Wickham had the group dressed in silver space suits and luminescent makeup, designed for them by Larry LeGaspi.

-After their third successive album, Pressure Cookin', failed to generate a hit, Labelle signed with Epic Records in 1974, releasing their most successful album to date, with Nightbirds, which blended soul, funk, glam and rock music, thanks to the work of the album's producer, Allen Toussaint.
-The proto-disco single, "Lady Marmalade", would become their biggest-selling single, going number one on the Billboard Hot 100 and selling over a million copies, as did Nightbirds, which later earned a RIAA gold award, for sales of a million units, which was later inducted into the Grammy Hall of Fame.
-In October 1974, Labelle made pop history by becoming the first rock and roll vocal group to perform at the Metropolitan Opera House.
+After their third successive album, Pressure Cookin', failed to generate a hit, Labelle signed with Epic Records in 1974, releasing their most successful album to date, with Nightbirds, which blended soul, funk and rock music, thanks to the work of the album's producer, Allen Toussaint.
+The proto-disco single, "Lady Marmalade", would become their biggest-selling single, going number one on the Billboard Hot 100 and selling over a million copies, as did Nightbirds, which later earned a RIAA gold award, for sales of a million units.
+"Lady Marmalade" was later inducted into the Grammy Hall of Fame.
+In October 1974, Labelle made history by becoming the first rock and roll vocal group to perform at the Metropolitan Opera House.
 Riding high on the success of "Lady Marmalade" and the Nightbirds album, Labelle made the cover of Rolling Stone in 1975.

 Labelle released two more albums, Phoenix in 1975 and Chameleon in 1976.
 While both albums continued the group's critical success, none of the singles issued on those albums ever crossed over to the pop charts.
 By 1976, Patti, Nona, and Sarah began arguing over the group's musical direction.
 Personal difficulties came to a head during a show on December 16, 1976, in Baltimore where Hendryx went backstage and injured herself during a nervous breakdown.
 After the incident, LaBelle advised that the group separate.